Physician Data Initiative

 Once the definitions and standards are released, is any organization free to use them?

 Absolutely.
 A foundational purpose of this work is to identify and adopt common data definitions and categories in health care to advance research in a meaningful way.
+Any use must be consistent with the copyright notice, disclaimer, and attribution statements included with each standard.

 Can other organizations participate in this work?